lucagaetani/lucagaetani/README.md

 ### Hey! 👋 Luca Gaetani here!

-- :books: I'm currently studying IT at University Ca'Foscari of Venice!
+- :books: I'm finishing studies on IT at University Ca'Foscari of Venice!
-- 🌱 Currently learning C++
+- 🌱 Currently learning OT Cybersecurity!
+- :zap: Programming in my freetime!
 - 📫 Do you want to contact me about anything?
 Here's my LinkedIn profile: https://www.linkedin.com/in/lucagaetani/

 <!--